wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/README.md

 Original repository https://github.com/Wago-Norge/Bachelorprosjekt-2020 (Curtain aspects are obsolete, missing installation steps and fixes are presented in this repository)

 ### Contents
-- A detailed installation guid
+- A detailed installation guide
 - Fixed incompatibility issues.
 Running fine 07.2021
 - A few program adjustments that eases the installation